How to Make Winning Decisions

 People share goals or needs such as food, air, water, life, liberty,

 and the pursuit of happiness.
-In order to meet their goals, people
+To meet their goals, people

-might explore various game-plans, or solutions, such as buying food or
+might explore various game-plans, or solutions, such as buying food, exercising, or

 meditating.
 Spending money is a common game-plan.
 Before discussing